huiwenxchen/Fiftyville/README.md

-# Uses SQL queries to identify information about the  thief of a mysterious case
+ SQL queries to identify information about the  thief of a mysterious case